saulpw/visidata/docs/display.md

 `vd.screenWidth` and `vd.screenHeight` are the dimensions of the current terminal screen.  (`sheet.windowWidth` and `sheet.windowHeight` are the dimensions of that sheet's specific window, including status line).

-## run()
+## visidata.run() and vd.mainloop()

-`VisiData.run(scr)` is the main display loop.
+`VisiData.mainloop(scr)` is the main display loop.
 It calls `draw()` on the top sheet, left and right statuses, and handles commands, until there are no more sheets.

 VisiData exits when this function returns.

 This function must be called with the curses screen object.
-Applications should instead call the module-level `run(*sheets)` with the sheets they want pushed initially, and VisiData will initialize curses to its liking.
+Applications should call the module-level `run(*sheets)` with the sheets they want pushed initially, and VisiData will initialize curses to its liking.

-[should the two run() functions have different names?]

 ## Sheet.draw(scr)